We held a Statutory Consultation on Proposals for an Anti-Terrorism Traffic Regulation Order (ATTRO) in York.

 An ATTRO helps keep people safe from the threat of terrorism.

 Other cities in the UK already have an ATTRO or are considering them.
-ATTROs allow the Police, working with councils, to restrict access and put protective security measures in place.
+ATTROs allow the police, working with councils, to restrict access and put protective security measures in place.
 These measures will help reduce the risk and possible impacts of terrorist attacks on or near a road.

 ATTROs can be temporary (for a specific event) or permanent.
-A temporary ATTRO can be recommended by the Police at any time, for the purpose of avoiding or reducing the risk of danger connected with terrorism.
+A temporary ATTRO can be recommended by the police at any time, for the purpose of avoiding or reducing the risk of danger connected with terrorism.
 The council then needs to consider the recommendation and decide whether to implement an ATTRO and what access restrictions and protective measures should be put in place.
 This needs to be done for each temporary ATTRO.

-A permanent ATTRO allows the council to react immediately to a recommendation from the Police, rather than waiting for a temporary order to be processed.
+A permanent ATTRO allows the council to react immediately to a recommendation from the police, rather than waiting for a temporary order to be processed.
 It is inactive for most of the time.
-It is only activated, once recommended by the Police, when intelligence or events require the risk of a terrorist attack to be mitigated by restricting access to an area.
+It is only activated, once recommended by the police, when intelligence or events require the risk of a terrorist attack to be mitigated by restricting access to an area.

-Who is asking for an ATTRO in York?
+Request for an ATTRO in York

-The Chief Constable of North Yorkshire Police has formally written to City of York Council (CYC) to recommend that a permanent ATTRO is put in place to cover the city centre area.
+The Chief Constable of North Yorkshire Police has formally written to City of York Council to recommend that a permanent ATTRO is put in place to cover the city centre area.

-When would the ATTRO be used?
+When the ATTRO would be used

-In these cases, a North Yorkshire police officer of the rank of Superintendent or above can request for the ATTRO to be activated.
+In these cases, a North Yorkshire Police officer of the rank of Superintendent or above can request for the ATTRO to be activated.

 If the proposed permanent ATTRO is agreed, it will set out the requirements and processes to be followed by North Yorkshire Police and City of York Council.
 This would also support a faster response if the ATTRO needs to be activated quickly.